2001 New Zealand Warriors season: The Sale

 In November 2000 Tainui sold many of the club's assets to businessman Eric Watson.
 This purchase included the club's NRL license, the intellectual property rights and the training base but controversially did not include the player contracts.

 The club was re-branded as the New Zealand Warriors, with new colours of black and grey — resembling the national sporting colours.
 Mick Watson was hired as CEO while little known coach Daniel Anderson was appointed head coach.

-Jersey & Sponsors
+Jersey and sponsors

 The Warriors had a new jersey in 2001, produced by Puma, similar to old designs but with the new owners adding black to the design.

 Fixtures

 The Warriors used Ericsson Stadium as their home ground in 2001, their only home ground since they entered the competition in 1995.